-The role of education technology is continuously expanding – from projectors from the early days to smart boards that enable increased interaction between teacher and students in the classroom.
+The role of education technology is continuously expanding – from projectors to smart boards that enable increased interaction between teacher and students in the classroom.
 We are saying various aspects of education technology becoming an inherent part of the educational experience for students, teachers, parents, and management alike.

 It is not merely to teach, but to provide an education.
 There is an art to imparting knowledge to students that current technology is nowhere close to mastering.
 Educational technologies are currently aiding teachers in their work, not completely taking over them.
 They are tools, not replacements.